Mechanical-Advantage/ZumoTraining/03-ComingThrough/README.md

 1. Download "03-ComingThrough.zip" from GitHub and unzip it to create a new folder.
 We recommend placing this folder under "Documents."
 Again, this folder will be your templates that you develop from.

 2. Open this *folder* in VSCode, then click on "03-ComingThrough.ino".
 On Mac, click "Win32" in the lower right corner and change your configuration to "Mac"

+3. Try uploading the template sketch.
+The LCD shows the 6 values from the proximity sensors (see the reference sheet for information on what this means).
+This is the layout on the LCD:

+Left sensor, left emitters | Front sensor, left emitters | Right sensor, left emitters Left sensor, right emitters | Front sensor, right emitters | Right sensor, right emitters